Thomas Pierrepoint: Career

 Thomas Pierrepoint began working as a hangman in 1906 under the influence of his brother, Henry.
 His career spanned 39 years, and ended in 1946, by which time he was in his mid-seventies.
 During this time, he is thought to have carried out 294 hangings, 203 of which were civilians executed in England and Wales; the remainder were executions carried out abroad or upon military personnel.
-Among those he executed was the poisoner Frederick Seddon in 1912.
+Among those he executed was the poisoner Frederick Seddon in 1912 and double murderer Dr Buck Ruxton in 1936.

 During World War II he was appointed as executioner by the US Military and was responsible for 13 out of 16 hangings of US soldiers at the Shepton Mallet military prison in Somerset.
+He executed George Johnson Armstrong on 9 July 1941 at Wandsworth Prison because he was spying for the Germans.
 In this capacity, Pierrepoint carried out executions not only for murder but also rape which, at the time, was a capital crime under US military law although not in British law.
 In six of these cases he was assisted by his nephew Albert – who was principal hangman for the remaining three executions.

 In 1940, his medical fitness for the job was questioned by a medical officer who called him "unsecure" and doubted "whether his sight was good".
-The Prison Commission discreetly asked for reports on his performance during executions in the following time, but evidently found no reason to take action, although one report said that Thomas Pierrepoint had "smelled strongly of drink" on two occasions when reporting at the prison.
-This, however, appears to clash with Thomas Pierrepoint's instruction to Albert (when the latter acted as his assistant) not to take a drink if on the job and never to accept the drink customarily given to all witnesses at executions in Ireland.

-Thomas never officially retired, rather his name was removed from the list of executioners and invitations to conduct executions ceased to arrive.
+The Prison Commission discreetly asked for reports on his performance during subsequent executions, and one report said that he had "smelled strongly of drink" on two occasions when reporting at a prison.
+His name was eventually removed from the list of executioners and he received no further invitations to conduct executions.
 He died at his daughter's home in Bradford on 11 February 1954, aged 83.